 Surface and Grade Soft-surface with a gentle grade that follows the route of the historic Milwaukee Road railroad with a 2.5-mile on-street detour around the Snoqualmie Mill site.

-Length 31 miles, travels through the Snoqualmie Valley from Duvall to North Bend and on to Rattlesnake Lake where it links with the John Wayne Pioneer Trail.
-Highlights Provides stunning views of the upper and lower sections of the Snoqualmie Valley and crosses the 100-foot-high Tokul Trestle just north of Snoqualmie.
-Access McCormick Park, Nick Loutsis Park, Griffin Creek Natural Area, 356th Drive SE Trailhead (Fall City), Rattlesnake Lake.
+Length 31 miles, travels through the Snoqualmie Valley from Duvall to North Bend and on to Rattlesnake Lake where it links with the Palouse to Cascades Trail.
+Highlights Provides stunning views of the upper and lower Snoqualmie Valley and crosses the 100-foot-high Tokul Trestle north of Snoqualmie.
+Access McCormick Park, Nick Loutsis Park, Griffin Creek Natural Area, Rattlesnake Lake.

-Issaguah-Preston Trail
+Issaquah-Preston Trail

 Surface and Grade Paved and soft-surface with a gentle grade that follows the north side of Interstate 90.
-Length 7 miles, links the East Lake Sammamish and Preston-Snoqualmie trails between Issaquah and Preston.
+Length 7 miles, links the East Lake Sammamish and Preston-Snogualmie trails between Issaguah and Preston.
 Highlights Passes through a stunning forest canopy east of Issaquah Highlands, overlooks Issaquah Creek, and connects with backcountry trails at Grand Ridge Park.
-Access SE High Point Way Trailhead (Issaquah), Preston Athletic Fields.
+Access Preston Athletic Fields.

-Surface and Grade Paved along a mostly flat grade with a steep .75-mile, on-street detour through the Raging River Valley due to the loss of a historic railroad trestle.
+a steep .75-mile, on-street detour through the Raging River Valley due to the loss of a historic railroad trestle.
 Length 7 miles, follows the historic Seattle, Lake Shore and Eastern Railway between Preston and Snoqualmie.
 Highlights Travels through secluded woodlands, provides exceptional views of the Snoqualmie River Valley, and ends at a viewpoint overlooking Snoqualmie Falls.
 Access Preston Athletic Fields, Lake Alice Trailhead.